Meister055/Code-Projects/README.md

 # Python-Projects
-Al this repo is is a colection of python projects I've worked on for easy access.
+Al this repo is is a colection of coding projects I've worked on for easy access.